carthick/Events/README.md

   * onfocus
   * onChange

-I mostly discuss about first two that is onlick and onblur in this workflow.
+I try to briefly discuss about all the events in this workflow.